Hunter Mahan: Professional career

 Mahan was selected by Tom Watson as one of his three captain's picks for the 2014 Ryder Cup team, finishing with a record of 1–2–1 in the four matches he participated in.
 This included a halved match against Justin Rose in the singles competition.
 Mahan began struggling with his golf game as of the 2015–16 PGA Tour season, during the next four years, Mahan finished 183rd, 130th, 159th and 184th in the season-long FedEx Cup rankings and had to compete in the Korn Ferry Tour Finals on multiple occasions to try to keep his full tour card.
 Between 2015–16 and 2020–21, Mahan had only one top-10 finish on the PGA Tour and 69 missed cuts.
 As of April 1, 2021, Mahan had fallen to 1738th in the Official World Golf Ranking.

+After his final years on the PGA Tour, Mahan retired from professional golf and moved into coaching.
+In 2024, he began coaching the boys' golf team at Liberty Christian School in Argyle, Texas.
+Mahan later said that he did not intend to return to professional golf, citing the travel and time commitment required to compete at the professional level and his desire to spend more time with his family.

 Personal life

 Mahan is one of four golfers in the PGA Tour boy band "Golf Boys" (with Rickie Fowler, Ben Crane, and Bubba Watson).
 The Golf Boys have a popular YouTube video for the song "Oh Oh Oh".
 Farmers Insurance donates $1,000 for every 100,000 views of the video.
 The charitable proceeds support both Farmers and Ben Crane charitable initiatives.

 Mahan married Dallas Cowboys Cheerleader and Dallas Mavericks dancer Kandi Harris in 2011.
 On July 27, 2013, Mahan withdrew from the RBC Canadian Open before the third round after getting news that his wife had gone into labor.
 Mahan was the 36-hole leader at that point, taking a two-stroke advantage into the third round.
 A daughter, Zoe, was born early the next morning.
 PING (one of his sponsors) created two gold-plated putters to celebrate her birth (the putters have her name, birthday, and vital statistics inscribed on them).